 - Similar to Kingler, the crab from Sonic the Hedgehog 2 (Metropolis zone) definitely qualifies.

-- Badass Psychos in Borderlands have one huge arm and one atrophied, useless arm.
+- Badass Psychos in Borderlands have one huge arm and one useless, shrivelled-up arm.
 The big arm isn't especially muscular, but it's very long.
-Krieg the Psycho of Borderlands 2 can temporarily gain these with his Release the Beast skill.
+Krieg, the playable Psycho of Borderlands 2, can temporarily become a Badass Psycho with his Release the Beast skill.

 - Krauser's One-Winged Angel form in Resident Evil 4 has a huge arm that can be used as a weapon or shield.